 If you keep conflating groups that have nothing to do with each other besides how they visually appear to you, you won’t be able to intelligently discuss issues that depend on your understanding the differences between those groups as a foundational premise.

-“My new friend is handsome, African-American, intelligent and seemingly wealthy.
+Jay Smooth pointed out to me that JIll Scott had this to say in Essence Magazine: “My new friend is handsome, African-American, intelligent and seemingly wealthy.
 He is an athlete, loves his momma, and is happily married to a White woman.
 I admit when I saw his wedding ring, I privately hoped.
-But something in me just knew he didn’t marry a sister.
-Although my guess hit the mark, when my friend told me his wife was indeed Caucasian, I felt my spirit…wince.”
-[Read more of Jill’s article…]
+But something in […]